seinan9/LSCDiscovery/README.md

 ### General

-The framework utilizes common approaches for Lexical Semantic Change (LSC) Detection to discover changing words:

-> Given a corpus pair C1,C2, automatically discover words that undergo a meaning change between C1 and C2.

-The framework can also be used for Binary Classification and Graded Ranking:

-> Given a corpus pair C1,C2 and a list of target words, automatically decide which target words lost or gained sense(s) between C1 and C2.

-> Given a corpus pair C1,C2 and a list of target words, automatically rank the target words according to their degree of LSC between C1 and C2.
+Given a corpus pair (C_1,C_2) (e.g., from different time periods, domains, genres etc.), this repository can be used to discover semantically changing words between them.
+The repository can also be used to decide for a set of words, which words gained or lost sense(s) between C_1 and C_2 (binary classification task).
+It is also possible to rank a set of target words according to their degree of semantic change between C_1 and C_2 (graded ranking task).

 Additional tools are provided for evaluation and fine-tuning.

 Currently only English and German are fully supported.
+However, large parts of the repository can still be used for other languages.
+Take a look at the description of the specific parts for more details.

 If you use this software for academic research, please [cite](#bibtex) these papers:

 Also make sure you give appropriate credit to the below-mentioned software this repository depends on.

-Parts of the code rely on [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy), [gensim](https://github.com/rare-technologies/gensim), [numpy](https://pypi.org/project/numpy/), [torch](https://pypi.org/project/torch/), [transformers](https://huggingface.co/transformers/), [scikit-learn](https://pypi.org/project/scikit-learn/), [scipy](https://pypi.org/project/scipy/), [spaCy](https://spacy.io/), [VecMap](https://github.com/artetxem/vecmap)
+Parts of the code rely on [LSCDetection](https://github.com/Garrafao/LSCDetection), [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy), [gensim](https://github.com/rare-technologies/gensim), [numpy](https://pypi.org/project/numpy/), [torch](https://pypi.org/project/torch/), [transformers](https://huggingface.co/transformers/), [scikit-learn](https://pypi.org/project/scikit-learn/), [scipy](https://pypi.org/project/scipy/), [spaCy](https://spacy.io/), [VecMap](https://github.com/artetxem/vecmap)

 ### Usage